TUD-IMB/fosanalysis/doc/GettingStarted.md

 We observe, that the twin peaks are recognized as two separate cracks.
 From manual inspection of the specimen, however, we might know, that those could correspond to a single crack only.
 So we first delete the wrong cracks by their index (the foruth and fifth crack) and add a single crack at the "correct" position 3.9 m afterwards.
-If the peak recognition is faulty in general, readjusting the parameters of `fosanalysis.finding.CrackFinder` and/or `fosanalysis.preprocessing.filtering.Filter` is suggested.
+If the peak recognition is faulty in general, readjusting the parameters of `fosanalysis.crackmonitoring.finding.CrackFinder` and/or `fosanalysis.preprocessing.filtering.Filter` is suggested.
 The cracks are recalulated by default after modifying the list of cracks.

 ```.py